Is factory-installed vehicle protection ever enough?

 - Portable security locks.
-Discs lock to be used with other security devices, as a stand-alone device would not be theft-proof.
-It can always be removed by other means.
+Disc locks should be used with other security devices, as a stand-alone device would not be theft-proof and can always be removed by other means.

 - Security marking and registration.
-This is another way of having your motorbike, scooter protected by displaying a sticker on the motorbike stating that it is marked and then register it with Secure by Design approved database.
+This is another way of protecting your motorbike or scooter, by displaying a sticker on the motorbike stating that it is marked and then register it with the Secure by Design approved database.
 This may be a way of stopping thieves in the first place.
 More information you can find on Secure by Design website.

 - Garage door defender.
-This can be fitted on most garage doors and it can be fitted by you or a professional.
-The lock should be fitted on solid substrates like concrete, concrete blocks, bricks.
+This can be fitted on most garage doors, and it can be fitted by you or a professional.
+The lock should be fitted on solid substrates like concrete, concrete blocks or bricks.

 For both cars and motorbikes

 Out and about and looking for a safe place to park?
 Look no further.
-Park Mark – Car Park is the first place you would want to look after.
-More information you can find here on park mark.
+Park Mark – Car Park is the first place you would want to look for.
+You can find more information on park mark.
 How to find a Park Mark – Car Park?
 Click on www.parkmark.co.uk.

-- Do secure your car or motorcycle, scooter, moped every time before you leave your vehicle;
+- Do secure your car or motorcycle, scooter, moped every time before you leave it

 - Do use two disc locks for your motorcycle;

-- Do use the disc locks in conjunction with other security devices;
+- Do use those disc locks in conjunction with other security devices;

-- Do not attempt to drive away with your motorcycle before checking that all security devices have been removed;
+- Do not attempt to drive away on your motorcycle before checking that all security devices have been removed;

-- Do not leave the locks when used with a chain to secure the bike, up against any hard surfaces.
+- Do not forget the locks when used with a chain to secure the bike, up against any hard surfaces.
 This will make it easier for thieves to attempt to break it;

-For any motorcycle keys repairs, replacements or for just a spare motorcycle key, please visit our motorcycle services page.
+For any motorcycle key repairs, replacements or for just a spare motorcycle key, please visit our motorcycle services page.

 Have you enjoyed our article?
-Please share on social media and while you’re there like our pages and give us a shoutout too, to let us know how we are doing.
+Please share it on social media and while you’re there like our pages, and give us a shoutout too to let us know how we are doing.
 Have any questions or would like to know more about how to improve the security of your vehicle?
-Or you want to schedule a booking?
+Or want to schedule a booking?
 Please call us on 0203 393 5669.
 You can also visit us in:

 You may also be interested in: